PREGNANCY RULES: WHAT NOT TO SAY TO A PREGNANT WOMAN

 They say: ‘Isn’t the baby here yet?’

 You hear: ‘That’s disappointing.
-Sure you’re not faking this pregnancy?’
+Are you sure you’re not faking this pregnancy?’

 They mean: ‘I feel like you’ve been pregnant forever’.

 The truth: Gestation for a human is 9 months.
 Surprise!

 You’re probably not going to get a favourable response from a pregnant woman if you keep asking her if the baby has arrived yet.
 If she’s in her final weeks of pregnancy, it’s probably all she thinks about.
 She’s likely busy drinking Raspberry Leaf Tea, consuming hot curries and is probably worn out from every ‘opportunity’ to have sex with her partner.